evochange/coat_color_change_transcriptomics/README.md

 The output of ```give_multiannotated_genes_step2.py``` will be:

 - single_annotated_genes.txt: single annotated genes (needed to filter RSEM's output).
-- multi_annotated_genes.txt: multipleannotated genes, either to Ory or Mus.
+- multi_annotated_genes.txt: multipleannotated genes, either to rabbit or mouse.
 - NA_annotated_genes.txt: the genes where one isoform is not annotated.

 ## Mapping and relative abundance estimation